 Giving back to the community

 One of Norma’s biggest motivators is giving back to the community.
-She feel strongly that she needs to use her voice to encourage and support the Indigenous community.
-From speaking to local organizations, to encouraging native women to pursue their dreams, Norma is committed to helping others.
+She feels strongly that she needs to use her voice to encourage and support the Indigenous community.
+From speaking to local organizations to encouraging native women to pursue their dreams, Norma is committed to helping others.
 Her message to others?
 “Anything is possible.
 Keep your mind focused.
 Go after what you want.
 Don’t give up.”

 What does the future hold?

 In January 2019, Norma is returning to PSCA to take the Butchery program.
 Norma’s community does not have a butcher and she wants to learn how to help her neighbours butcher the animals they hunt.
 She wants to teach community members how to butcher.

 In the long term, Norma’s dream is to open an Indigenous restaurant in her Gaspésie community.
 She wants to give back to her community and share what she has learned.